Happa1/Unit4-Project/README.md

             </div>
         </div>
 ```
-In html file, I used 'input' which type is 'file'.
+In html file, I used 'input' which type is `file`.
 I set acceptable file types in only phot files.

 ```.py
 #app.py